Resia Pass - Alta Val Venosta: ski holidays and wonderful hikes

 The Resia Pass tourist resort is a true paradise for families in every season.
 In winter you can enjoy countless thrills on the skis and more, in summer trekkers, bikers and nature lovers find here their heaven, with the many activities they can choose among.

-During the winter season Val Venosta is a white Eden: where Austria, Switzerland and Italy meet, you can ski on 115 km of groomed tracks, in a ski area featuring modern snowmaking systems and lift facilities distributed in the three ski resorts of Belpiano, Malga di San Valentino and Nauders, on which you can ski using the same ski pass.
+During the winter season Val Venosta is a white Eden: where Austria, Switzerland and Italy meet, you can ski on 115 km of groomed tracks, in a ski area featuring modern snowmaking systems and lift facilities distributed in the two ski resorts of Belpiano-Malga S. Valentino and Nauders, on which you can ski using the same ski pass.
 We shouldn't forget the small Maseben resort in Vallelunga, especially recommended for snowshoe hiking and winter hiking.
 Cross-country skiing lovers can enjoy here 90 km tracks.

 If you are looking for other sports than skiing, you can have fun sledding, practicing ice skating, curling and snowkiting on the Resia Lake, where in January many events take place, like a world championship, hikes and horse rides.

 During the good season you can admire the wonderful nature and reach places of rare beauty, some of them part of the Stelvio National Park.
 You can walk on about a total of 200 km of paths, and thanks to the lift facilities easily reach high altitude treks.
 Moreover, you shouldn't miss the exciting tourist train ride across the Stelvio pass, Bormio and Tirano, and back through the Lower Engadina or Merano with the Val Venosta tourist train.